eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

 The recommended development path is outlined below:

-* Fork the Agent repo on Github
+* Fork the Agent repository on Github
-* Clone the repo in your local environment
+* Clone the repository in your local environment
 * Setup the environment using poetry

 ```shell